Aircraft repair ship: United States Navy

 During World War II there was a great demand for aircraft repair ships.
-The United States Navy aircraft repair ship were manned by repair units, called Carrier Aircraft Service Units.
+The US Navy aircraft repair ship were manned by repair units, called Carrier Aircraft Service Units.
 If needed a Carrier Aircraft Service Unit could be redesignated into a Combat Aircraft Service Unit, Scout Observation Service unit or Patrol Service units.
 These units could also be land-based or on an aircraft repair ship.